BG-RyanM/dispatchio/README.md

 `card_dealer.py`: Demonstrates message use in card-dealing phase of a game.
 `card_dealer_sync.py`: Same as above, but with synchronous messages.
 `deferred_reply_example.py`: Demonstrates concept of deferred replies.
 `robustness_test.py`: Demonstrates that dispatcher can be shut down cleanly.
+`run_all_tests.py`: Runs all the sample programs that don't do anything elaborate.

 ## Game (ignore this section for now)